ashuftw/working-notes/content/Literature/250317 Validity of Fundamental Equivalence between Induction and Deduction.md

 $$

-This means the classification produced by learning algorithm L on new data x' after training on dataset D is equivalent to what would be logically deduced from the conjunction of the training data D, the inductive bias B, and the new instance x'.
+This means the classification produced by learning algorithm $L$ on new data $x'$ after training on dataset $D$ is equivalent to what would be logically deduced from the conjunction of the training data $D$, the inductive bias $B$, and the new instance $x'$.

 Where:
 - $L$ is a learning algorithm